 In October 2006, two of Captain & Tennille's songs appeared on the Cartoon Network's animated special Casper's Scare School, on which they also recorded dialog for the characters Aunt Belle and Uncle Murray.
 Other voices featured in the film were provided by Phyllis Diller, James Belushi, Dan Castellaneta and Bob Saget.
 In 2007, three new DVDs were released of Captain & Tennille's ABC TV specials: Captain & Tennille in Hawaii, Captain & Tennille in New Orleans, and Captain & Tennille Songbook.

 In 2008, Toni and Daryl built a house and settled down in Prescott, Arizona.
-They continue to perform occasionally with popular appeal in the Lake Tahoe resort area and enjoy the following of large numbers of fans across North America.
+They continued to perform occasionally with popular appeal in the Lake Tahoe resort area and enjoy the following of large numbers of fans across North America.

 Be sure to read Gary James' interview with Toni Tennille